CaveGameDev/009-REVIVE/README.md

 Then I experimented with the steve model stuff but that never really worked.

 This uses jszip to load assets from an ASSETS.zip, just because it is less files to upload.
+Fixed particles kinda and minified from roughly 20 files to about 6, also added music.

 -Originally Made at https://js-09.netlify.app/ (horrible) -Working version of "Zombie" logic at https://0011a.netlify.app/